I'm Ed Fink, and these are my 360 degree panoramas. I was the first VR photographer in the world to do fullscreen 360° panoramas from a helicopter.

-The St. Paul Pioneer Press interviewed me for a story about Google Business Photos and used my Basilica virtual tour.
+The St. Paul Pioneer Press interviewed me for a story about Google virtual tours and used my Basilica virtual tour.
 Second time I made their front page!

 If you missed it because I bought so many copies you can read it here!

 "You brought tears to my eyes."

 "One of the neatest photo sites I've ever seen."

 "I'm afraid of heights and when I looked straight down I nearly threw up!"

 "I am stunned by the quality and possible applications, nice job."